Suisun Masonic Lodge No. 55

-The Suisun Masonic Lodge No. 55 building (also known as Stanley Y. Beverley Lodge), is a historic building located in Suisun City, California, built in 1855.
+The Stanley Y. Beverley Lodge #108 building (also known as Stanley Y. Beverley Lodge), is a historic building located in Suisun City, California, built in 1855.
 It was designed by Hiram Rush.
-The building served as a clubhouse and as a business.
+The building served as a Prince Hall Masonic Lodge and as a business.
 It was listed on the National Register of Historic Places in 1978 as "Suisun Masonic Lodge No. 55".
-The building has also been known locally as the Stanley Beverly Lodge building.
+The building has also been known locally as the Stanley Beverly Lodge' building.

-The building is named after the Freemasons lodge that originally occupied the upper floor of the building.
+The building was named after the Freemasons lodge that originally occupied the upper floor of the building.
 The lower floor was rented as retail space.
 The first commercial tenant of the two-storey brick building was the Moses Dinkelspiel & Co. dry goods store.
 Over the years, a variety of businesses have come and gone from the commercial space - it has housed a pool hall, an auto parts store, and a hair salon.

 Suisun Lodge no longer meets in the 623 Main St. building, having sold it in 1965 to Stanley Beverly Lodge No. 108 (a Prince Hall Affiliate Lodge).